kvasdopil/ui-gen/README.md

 1. Select a screen to see its prompt history panel
 2. Hover over any entry in the history to reveal a menu button (three dots) on the right
 3. Click the menu button to open a dropdown menu with available actions
+4. **Export to Clipboard**: Click "Export to clipboard" on any entry to copy its HTML to your clipboard
+   - The exported HTML includes a comment block at the top with all prompts used to generate that version
+   - Prompt history is formatted as: `(prompt1)` separated by `--` between prompts
+   - A toast notification will appear confirming the copy: "Screen {screen name} is copied to clipboard"
+   - The HTML is ready to use in other projects
-4. **Clone**: Click "Clone" on any entry to create a new screen with the full conversation history up to and including that point
+5. **Clone**: Click "Clone" on any entry to create a new screen with the full conversation history up to and including that point
    - The cloned screen will have a new unique ID
    - It will be positioned 50px offset from the original screen
-   - The cloned screen will be ready to drag immediately
+   - The cloned screen will not be auto-selected (you can click it to select it)
    - The cloned point will be selected in the new screen
-5. **Delete**: Click "Delete" on the last entry to remove it from history
+6. **Delete**: Click "Delete" on the last entry to remove it from history
    - A confirmation dialog will appear before deletion
    - If you delete the currently selected entry, the previous entry will be automatically selected
    - If you delete the last remaining entry, the entire screen will be removed
-6. All changes are saved immediately to persistent storage
+7. All changes are saved immediately to persistent storage

 ### Making Modifications

 1. Select a screen to see its prompt history panel on the right
 2. Click the "Modify" button (ghost style, turns blue on hover) at the bottom of the history
 3. Enter your modification request in the "What you would like to change" field
+4. **Text Preservation**: If you click outside or dismiss the modify form, your entered text will be preserved - click "Modify" again to continue editing
-4. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
+5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
-5. The new modification prompt will be added to the history immediately (before generation completes)
+6. The new modification prompt will be added to the history immediately (before generation completes)
-6. A loading spinner will appear while the UI is being regenerated
+7. A loading spinner will appear while the UI is being regenerated
-7. Once generation completes, the prompt will be updated with the generated HTML
+8. Once generation completes, the prompt will be updated with the generated HTML
-8. The newly created prompt will be automatically selected, showing its output
+9. The newly created prompt will be automatically selected, showing its output
-9. You can continue making modifications iteratively - each modification builds on the full conversation history
+10. You can continue making modifications iteratively - each modification builds on the full conversation history
-10. Each screen maintains its own independent conversation history
+11. Each screen maintains its own independent conversation history

 ### Creating Arrow Connections